-A recent study released by Fidelity Charitable shows the median annual gift for entrepreneurs is 50% higher than non-entrepreneurs, and entrepreneurs place more emphasis on being personally involved in their giving.
+A recent study released by Fidelity Charitable shows the median annual gift given by entrepreneurs is 50% higher than non-entrepreneurs, and entrepreneurs place more emphasis on being personally involved in their giving.

 Entrepreneurs give and volunteer more than peers of similar economic circumstances.

-- On average, the median annual gift for entrepreneurs is 50% higher than non-entrepreneurs.
+- On average, the median annual gift given by entrepreneurs is 50% higher than non-entrepreneurs.

 - Two-thirds of entrepreneurs volunteer two or more hours a month, compared with just more than half of non-entrepreneurs.